shivam67890/TaxiGO/README.md

 # Taxigo

-Taxigo is a modern web application built using React.js, Vite, HTML, CSS, Tailwind CSS, and Mapbox API.
+Taxigo is a modern website built using React.js, Vite, HTML, CSS, Tailwind CSS, and Mapbox API.
 It allows users to book and manage taxi rides, providing a seamless and user-friendly experience.

 ## Homepage